The Health Effects Institute

 • Full applications should be submitted no later than April 1, 2016.
 All applicants are required to verify their eligibility with HEI before applying.
 Full applications will be reviewed by outside experts and the Research Committee and HEI’s feedback and final decision will be communicated by mid July.
 Please check the instructions for additional materials to be submitted.

 Please scroll down for application forms and instructions.
+The RFA text (see link above) includes information on where to submit the application.
 For more information and to verify eligibility please contact Dr. Annemoon van Erp (+1 617 488 2346).

 for Preliminary Applications 15-2: Health Effects of Air Pollution NEW